MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 ['German Shepherd', 'Poodle']
 ```

-Here we we have a list object that Python gives us.
+Here we have a list object that Python gives us.
 It contains methods such as `append()` that we can run to manipulate our list.

+## What is an Object?
+An object is a collection of data (properties) and code (methods) somewhere in memory.

-An object exists in the computer's memory somewhere and is accessed through the object's memory address.
-Here our memory address is referred by the name `dogs`.
+Above, our memory address is referred by the name `dogs`.

+Through that memory address you can access the properties and methods within the object.

+## What is a Class?
 A **class** on the other hand is simply the specification that tells the computer what our object needs.
-It describes the methods and properties that are to exist in the object and the computer uses it to build the object in memory.
+It describes the methods and properties that are to exist in that object and the computer uses that specification to build (or **instantiate**) the object in memory.

-You can think of a class as the blueprint for the object that will exist.
+You can think of a class as the blueprint for the object that will exist in memory.
 You can create many objects from a single class just as a factory can produce many cars from a single set of specifications.
 Each object can have unique values just as each car from a factory can have different properties like color and such.

 A class will describe which **methods** (blocks of code) should exist within an object along with any data that it needs to keep.